suanmiao/flowlayout/README.md

 ## Introduction

-  Enhanced LinearLayout , child will auto flow when there is no enough space in current line.
+Android FlowLayout is an enhanced LinearLayout, in which child elements will automatically flow when there is not enough space in current line.

-Also , you can be more efficient when you want to develop some layout pattern (see "Demonstration" for more detail )
+Android FlowLayout gives you more efficiency when you want to develop some layout pattern. (see "Demonstration" for details)

 ![](https://github.com/suanmiao/flowlayout/raw/master/imgs/normal_mode.png)

 ## Demonstration

-###1.orientation
+### 1. Orientation

 child will be place in specific orientation , horizontal or vertical when there is no enough space for more child , it will be placed in  another line

-###2.weight###
+### 2. Weight###

 child with parameter "weight" will share the rest of space in current line
 > notes: